hanyong37/contacts-front/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# running the app at localhost:8080
 npm run dev

 # build for production with minification